 My then boyfriend moved to Krakow for medical school, so I thank Ryanair for making our relationship last.
 As a student, no way I would have been able to visit once every other month if it weren’t for Ryanair.

 Our family also had a holiday apartment in Murcia, which Ryanair made it possible for us to visit twice a year.
-Tickets on another airline were at least double the price, which would have made it unavailable to our family back then.
+Tickets on other airlines were at least double the price, which would have made it unavailable to our family back then.

 Fast forward to today, just last week I flew with Ryanair from Mallorca to Torp, my home airport in Norway.
 And right now I’m planning a trip to Croatia for my mom and me, so let me take you through the booking process.